HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 cement vs concrete- four types of concrete aggregates in piles, next to each other - pea gravel, crushed rock, sand and gravel

-Did you know that you can use just about anything as an aggregate?
+Although sand is the most common aggregate in cement, did you know you can use just about anything as an aggregate?

-Some concrete mixtures will contain just one of these types or it can be a mixture of aggregates.
+Some concrete mixtures contain just one of these types or can be a mixture of aggregates.

 These are the typical aggregates that are in concrete.